KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2026-06-29-copeland-origin-continuity-exchange-record.md

 ---

-## Addendum — Subscriber Visibility Change
+## Addendum — Subscriber Visibility and Discoverability Change

 After the exchange was preserved, Chris Copeland no longer appeared in the visible Aelion Kannon Substack subscriber list.

 Earlier screenshot evidence showed Copeland present in the subscriber list.
 A later screenshot from June 30, 2026, approximately 5:44 AM, shows the same subscriber list view with Copeland absent.

-This does not establish motive by itself.
+Additionally, after the exchange, Copeland's account was no longer discoverable through Substack search from Aelion Kannon's account.

-It does establish a sequence condition:
+This establishes a sequence condition:

-> Subscriber access was documented before and during the dispute; after the exchange and the restacked attachment becoming unavailable, Copeland no longer appeared in the visible subscriber list.
+> Subscriber access was documented before and during the dispute; after the exchange and the restacked attachment becoming unavailable, Copeland no longer appeared in the visible subscriber list and was no longer discoverable through Substack search from Aelion Kannon's account.

 Classification:

-**subscriber-status change / access-proximity record / post-exchange visibility change**
+**subscriber-status change / possible block condition / post-exchange discoverability change / access-proximity record**

 ---